This is Part Two in our 10 part series looking at the process of getting a tattoo for the first time.

 But everybody has a different threshold for pain.
 And pain can be overcome with various tattoo numbing products.

-Instead, your second most important factor in deciding on where to get a tattoo should be where you’re comfortable having a tattoo.
+Instead of pain your second most important factor in deciding on where to get a tattoo should be where you’re comfortable having a tattoo.

 You may not want your tattoo to be visible.
 Or you might want it to be highly visible.
 And you should decide on whether or not you want other people to see your new tattoo.